Memory Foam Mattress Care Guide: How to care for and clean your mattress

 Taking care of your new rolled memory foam mattress

 If you have bought a new rolled memory foam mattress, avoid using sharp objects when opening as these may damage the mattress itself.
 Upon opening lay the mattress flat in a warm room to recover to its normal shape - this will usually take 15 minutes.
-Leave the mattress for a further 12 hours until it is ready to sleep on.
+Rolled mattresses will be ready to sleep on in up to 8 hours and can take up to 24 hours to reach their full depth.
 New mattresses may have an initial chemical smell, but this is nothing to worry about and will dissipate after a few days to a week with sufficient airing.

 Rotating your memory foam mattress